Intermittent FMLA Leave

 Call Our Office Today

-Work During Intermittent Leave Calculating FMLA Leave Used
+Work During Intermittent Leave Calculating the Amount of FMLA Leave You've Used

 While on intermittent leave, the hours an employee works cannot be counted against their FMLA entitlement.
-For example, if an employee normally works 40 hours a week and now works just 16 hours a week on reduced schedule leave, they have only used 24 hours of their FMLA leave time that week.
+For example, if an employee normally works 40 hours a week and now works just 16 hours a week on a leave schedule, they have only used 24 hours of their FMLA leave time that week.

 Reasons to Speak with an FMLA Lawyer